proc7ts/fun-events/README.md

 [OnEvent.do()]: #oneventdo

-Applies the given action or [actions] to this event supplier.
-The first action receives an `OnEvent` supplier instance as its only parameter.
-The next one receives the result of first action call, etc. The result of the last action call is returned from the `.do()` method call.
+Processes events with the given [event processors].
+The first processor receives an `OnEvent` supplier instance as its only parameter.
+The next one receives the result of the first processor, etc. The result of the last processor is returned from the `.do()` method call.

-This method is handy for actions chaining.
+This method is handy for chaining multiple processors.

 `EventKeeper`